Get to know Oregon Arts Commission commissioners and staff.

 Carrie joined Providence Health & Services in 2006 and served as a regional public affairs manager until 2012 when she established her own consulting business.
 Her cultural clients have included fEARnoMUSIC and Portland’5 Centers for the Arts, as well as the Arts Commission and the Cultural Trust.
 She also helped found Portland Radio Project, an online music station honored with two Edward R. Murrow Awards in its first six months on the air.

-Eleanor’s focus areas include managing the Art in the Governor's Office exhibition series, overseeing the Career Opportunity Grant program for individual artists and collections management for the Percent for Art in Public Places Program.
+Eleanor’s focus areas include managing the Art in the Governor's Office exhibition series, overseeing the Career Opportunity Grant program for individual artists and the Percent for Art in Public Places Program.
 She began her position at the Oregon Arts Commission in 2016.

 Eleanor has over 10 years of professional experience in arts and nonprofit administration.
 She graduated with a Master’s in Museum Studies from John F. Kennedy University and has a bachelor’s in Cultural Anthropology from Reed College.
 She currently serves on the board of the Oregon Museums Association.